 In recognition of this fact, the major players in the collaboration space have made a concerted effort to give users as much control over their personal setup as possible.
 For example, Microsoft Teams now offers a variety of display options, including a massive gallery view for large-scale meetings.

-When it comes to the user’s own video feed, however, Teams is currently a step behind competitors like Zoom and Meet, both of which already give users the option to minimize and pin.
+When it comes to the user’s own video feed, however, Teams is currently a step behind competitors like Zoom (opens in new tab) and Meet (opens in new tab), both of which already give users the option to minimize and pin.
 Currently, the user’s video is displayed in the bottom right corner, come what may.

 While the new additions may appear insignificant in isolation, they will contribute towards an overall feeling of flexibility that Teams users are bound to appreciate.